 Animal friendly and environmentally friendly production will become the norm.
 It’s no longer an upmarket luxury item, it will become the standard price.

-video report from The Greenhouse
+Video report from The Greenhouse in the lockdown

 We used to produce massively, taking little consideration to animal rights and environmental issues.
 We eventually came to the conclusion that this way of production was not sustainable.
 The way we changed this process was seen as very positive.
 This new positive production cycle was more expensive, and also gave companies an edge in marketing.
 The more friendly the product was towards animal rights and the environment, the more you paid.
 The new luxury was being able to afford respect towards mother earth and animals.